-Regular consumption of Vitamin C-rich foods supports to boost your platelet production in the body.
-Vitamin C is a powerful antioxidant, and it avoids the free radical damage caused to the platelets.
+Regular consumption of Vitamin C-rich foods help to boost platelet production in the body.
+Vitamin C is a powerful antioxidant, and it helps promote the body’s ability to avoid free radical damage caused by the platelets.
 To fulfill your body’s requirement of 400 to 2000 mg of Vitamin C, you must include vitamin C-rich foods on your diet like lemons, oranges, mangoes, kiwi, spinach, bell peppers, and broccoli.

 According to Thunder Bay Regional Health Center, a high protein diet helps to boost the platelet count in your body.
 Researchers revealed that fish oil could increase the amount of your platelet.
 Consumption of fish oil on your diet helps to avoid the diseases that can be caused by having a low platelet count.

 To use fish oil in boosting your platelet count, increase your consumption of lean protein.
 Consume more of chicken breast, fish and ask your doctor about the best fish oil supplement and its dosage to obtain positive results.